Chief Executive and Executive Board

 Professor Patel is a Fellow of both the Royal Society and Academy of Medical Sciences UK and is also a member of the European Molecular Biology Organisation.

-Professor Charles Swanton FRCP PhD FMedSci FRS
+Professor Charles Swanton MBPhD FRCP FMedSci FRS

 Charles was appointed Chief Clinician for Cancer Research UK in October 2017.
-He has responsibility for the strategy and shape of the Charity's clinical activities, both in clinical research and in the wider context of cancer prevention, diagnosis and treatment.
+He has responsibility for the strategy and shape of the Charity's clinical activities, both in clinical research and in the wider context of cancer prevention, diagnosis, and treatment.

 Charles was made Fellow of the Royal College of Physicians in April 2011, appointed Fellow of the Academy of Medical Sciences in 2015, Napier Professor in Cancer by the Royal Society in 2016, appointed Cancer Research UK’s Chief Clinician in 2017, and elected Fellow of the Royal Society in 2018.